strptrk/pkginst.sh/README.md

 ```

 # Contributing
-I wrote this for myself, so prefer pull requests to simple feature requests :)
+I wrote this for myself, so prefer pull requests to feature requests :)